swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 ### Default behavior

-Making `nonexhaustive` the default behavior was not a lightly-made decision.
-There are two obvious alternatives here: leave `exhaustive` as the default, and have *no* default, at least in Swift 5 mode.
+Making `@nonexhaustive` the default behavior was not a lightly-made decision.
+There are two obvious alternatives here: leave `@exhaustive` as the default, and have *no* default, at least in Swift 5 mode.
 An earlier version of this proposal went with the latter, but got significant pushback for making public enums more complicated than just adding `public`.
 This argues for having *some* default.

 The use cases for public enums fall into three main categories: